0xsissN/shadow-store-go/README.md

 - When you log in, a cookie is created and when you log out, the cookie is deleted.
 - User authentication prevents duplicate emails or usernames during registration.
+- If you try to enter a user page, it asks you to authenticate first.

 ## Installation